arigo/ShaderDebugger/README.md

 ``DbgChangePosXxx()`` and ``DbgSetColor()``.
 In the example above, the final ``DbgValue1()`` writes one float numerically on screen, at the position that was just changed in the previous line.

-You should remember to remove or comment out all the code---including the ``#include "debugger.cginc"``--- when you are done.
+You should remember to remove or comment out all the code from the shader---including the ``#include "debugger.cginc"``--- when you are done.

 Have fun!